powerhome/oss-guide/docs/resources/your_github.md

 ### GitHub App Policy

 Developer teams benefit from using certain GitHub Apps to improve their workflow and code quality.
 Certain apps, like Travis CI, are already installed in our GitHub organization because they are widely used and require very basic permissions that don't pose much risk.
 However, some apps require certain permissions that create potential security risks.
 For this reason, we make sure apps don't request more permissions than we're willing to accept.
-If you have questions about the security concerns of granting certain permissions to GitHub Apps, contact the SDRB.
+If you have questions about the security concerns of granting certain permissions to GitHub Apps, contact the SDRT.

 #### How to Install a new GitHub App

 1. Have the developer team go through the normal sign up process for the GitHub App.
 This will generate an email to the organization owners that someone is requesting to install an app.
 1. This email will include a link to review the permissions the app is requesting.
-Contact the SDRB if you have questions about certain permissions that apps request.
+Contact the SDRT if you have questions about certain permissions that apps request.

 The following lists provide examples of permissions that pose varying levels of risk.

 1. Apps that request read-access to public information in repositories for code, issues, pull requests, commit status, etc. are accepted by default.
 1. We consider apps that request read-access to non-public information on public repositories, such as webhooks and membership metadata, or that request write-access to comments, pull requests, and issues to be low-risk and usually acceptable.
-1. Apps that request: Write-access to code repositories, Read/write access to private repositories, and Write access to non-public information like webhooks, membership, and emails to be moderate-risk and need to be reviewed by the SDRB.
+1. Apps that request: Write-access to code repositories, Read/write access to private repositories, and Write access to non-public information like webhooks, membership, and emails to be moderate-risk and need to be reviewed by the SDRT.
-1. Apps that request: Admin control over repositories, Owner control over organization, or Read/write access to GPG keys are high-risk and need to be reviewed by the SDRB and will probably be rejected.
+1. Apps that request: Admin control over repositories, Owner control over organization, or Read/write access to GPG keys are high-risk and need to be reviewed by the SDRT and will probably be rejected.

 ## GitHub Repos

-**Request a Repo.** Request a new repository by contacting the SDRB (or opening a ticket on our queue).
+**Request a Repo.** Request a new repository by contacting the SDRT (or opening a ticket on our queue).
 We stage code in a private repo, and expect these are going to be made public once approved.
-If you need a private repo for a long term project, please reach out to the SDRB to discuss.
+If you need a private repo for a long term project, please reach out to the SDRT to discuss.
 Note: [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages#project-pages-sites) are always visible to the public, even if the repo is private.
 If you're staging code for release, run [Jekyll](https://jekyllrb.com/) to preview them locally.

 **Archive a Repo.** Open source projects don't remain active forever.
 We archive repositories when they are no longer being worked on.
 The archive feature makes the repository read-only and prevents changes to the code, Issues, PR's, the wiki, and more.
 In those cases, we ask maintainers to add a line at the top of the README to indicate that the project is no longer being maintained.
-Please ask the SDRB for help if you'd like us to archive a project.
+Please ask the SDRT for help if you'd like us to archive a project.